sthiede/Comparative_Genomics/day1_morning/README.md

 ```

+Open fastq_screen_screen.png on your system.
+You will notice that the sample contain a significant amount of human reads; we should always remove these contaminants from our sample before proceeding to any type of microbial analysis.

 ## Quality Control using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/ "FastQC homepage")
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_morning/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-Now we will run FastQC on these raw data to assess its quality.
+Now we will run FastQC on some sample raw data to assess its quality.
 FastQC is a quality control tool that reads in sequence data in a variety of formats(fastq, bam, sam) and can either provide an interactive application to review the results or create an HTML based report which can be integrated into any pipeline.
 It is generally the first step that you take upon receiving the sequence data from sequencing facility to get a quick sense of its quality and whether it exhibits any unusual properties (e.g. contamination or unexpected biological features)

 >ii.
 In your day1_morn directory, create a new directory for saving FastQC results.